spardog/spardog.github.io/README.md

 > After finishing my PhD at UNAM, I started a postdoc at the University of California, San Diego, in the Bioengineering Department under the direction of Dr. Gabriel Silva.
 During this postdoctoral appointment, I started working with Category Theory and other algebraic structures, to formalize notions and concepts from Bionengineering and neuroscience.
 Particularly, we aim to formalize concepts and notions of neural networks and its dynamics.
 >So far, these are my two lines of research.
 >
->Other than that, I like dogs.
+>Besides that, I love dogs.

 ### Preprints and Publications